-The Academy's system of internal financial control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
-In particular, it includes:
+The Academy Trust's system of internal control is based on a framework of regular management information and administrative procedures including the segregation of duties and a system of delegation and accountability.
+In particular it includes:

-- comprehensive budgeting and monitoring systems with an annual budget and regular monthly financial reports which are reviewed and agreed by the Board of Trustees - regular reviews by the Finance Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - setting targets to measure financial and other performance - clearly defined purchasing (asset purchase or capital investment) guidelines - identification and management of risks
+- comprehensive budgeting and monitoring systems with an annual budget and regular financial reports which are reviewed and agreed by the Trustees; - regular reviews by the Fiannce, Audit and Risk Committee of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes; - setting targets to measure financial and other performance; - clearly defined purchasing guidelines; - identification and management of risks; and - reporting on top three risks and relevant plans to mitigate overall risk and potential subsequent issues.

-The Board of Trustees has decided to buy-in an internal audit service from Dains Accountants LLP.
+The Board of Trustees has decided to buy-in an internal audit service from TSO Education.